 Lauvergeon, 53, is a partner and managing director of Efficiency Capital, an investment firm that focuses on energy, technologies, and natural resources, according to AmEx.
 She previously worked at Alcatel-Lucent, as well as Lazard Frères & Cie, according the statement.
 In 1999, Lauvergeon was named chairman and CEO of Cogema, which was later formed into Paris- based Areva, serving as CEO from 2001 to 2011, AmEx said.

 Billionaire Warren Buffett, whose Berkshire Hathaway Inc. is the largest shareholder in American Express, has praised Palmisano.

-Former IBM CEO Lou Gerstner and Palmisano “did a superb job in moving IBM from near-bankruptcy twenty years ago to its prominence today,” Buffett wrote in a letter to shareholders (2FA) last year explaining his bet on the computer-services company.
+Former IBM CEO Lou Gerstner and Palmisano “did a superb job in moving IBM from near-bankruptcy twenty years ago to its prominence today,” Buffett wrote in a letter to shareholders (2FA:US) last year explaining his bet on the computer-services company.
 “Their operational accomplishments were truly extraordinary.”

 AmEx’s board had 12 members last year including Care Capital LLC founder Jan C. Leschly and Phoenix House Foundation Inc. founder Edward D Miller, whose age was listed as 71 in the regulatory filing.
 AmEx hasn’t announced retirements of Leschly or Miller.

 To contact the reporter on this story: Elizabeth Dexheimer in New York at firstname.lastname@example.org

 To contact the editor responsible for this story: David Scheer at email@example.com